Armando

 Notable People Named Armando

-Armando Arrechavaleta Carrera is a Cuban rower who competed in the men's lightweight double sculls event at the 2004 Summer Olympics.
+Armando Arrechavaleta Carrera is a Cuban rower who competed in the men's lightweight double sculls at the 2004 Summer Olympics.

 Meena Kumari Singh